 Three things on a tankless conversion decide whether the job lasts twenty years or eighteen months.
 Gas supply, venting, condensate.
 None of them carry over cleanly from a tank heater.

 The existing gas line had enough capacity for the Navien’s burner, which is not always the case, so we did not have to run new pipe.
 It still needed a new quarter-turn shutoff valve and a minor reroute to land in the configuration Navien specifies.
 The old vent was a non-starter.
 A natural-draft tank vents nothing like a condensing tankless, which wants a concentric vent with the right slope to drain and hard length limits.
 And the old tank had no condensate drain at all, because it never produced any.
+Gas, venting, and plumbing connections on this job were performed by a licensed subcontractor; ADRIUM coordinated and managed the installation.

 The work we actually did

-We mounted the KD Navien on the wall and tied it into the repurposed gas line with the new shutoff.
+We mounted the Navien NPE-series unit on the wall and tied it into the repurposed gas line with the new shutoff.
 New venting went in per Navien spec, sloped to drain and inside the allowed run length.
 We ran a dedicated condensate drain line, because a condensing unit pulls extra efficiency out of the flue gas and the byproduct is acidic water that has to go somewhere on purpose.
 On the water side we set a new pressure relief valve and new shutoff valves.
 Then we flushed the system, ran a startup test, and calibrated the output temperature.

 The condensate is the part people skip